Appalachian Folk Medicine with Rebecca Beyer

 April 18, 2026

 Come learn the old ways of healing in the mountains.
 Grounded in history and direct experience, this class will explore how to safely and simply identify plants used in traditional Appalachian folk medicine.
 History, folk magical and ethnobotanical uses of plants, trees and shrubs will be covered.
+We will also be making a remedy for you to take home as well.

 Rebecca Beyer (she/her) is an Appalachian folk herbalist, huntress, author, and wild food forager dedicated to living simply on the Earth.
 She has taught and presented at universities, conferences and gatherings over the last nine years with the hope of showing people that living a seasonal life grounded in connection with the Old Ways is possible.
 Through growing, foraging, hunting, fishing and preserving her own food, she strives to create a life as close to her ancestors as possible while paying homage to the diverse peoples who created her beloved Appalachia.